For better performance, your distributed database should work like a CDN

 So, as the weather gets weirder, the best way to ensure your application stays up and doesn’t lose data is to distribute it far and wide.
 This way, your users’ data is safe even if swaths of the globe go dark.

-While latency and uptime make great headlines, there’s an ever-unfolding story that makes single-region deployments largely untenable: data regulations.
+While latency and uptime make great headlines, there’s an ever-unfolding story that can make single-region deployments untenable: data regulations.

 To comply with increasingly complex regulations, you’re left to choose from some unattractive option: